 - If you cannot come to a satisfactory settlement, your lawyer can go to court to represent you at trial.
 Trial prep includes researching relevant case law and statutes to support your claim, filing a complaint, completing discovery, representing you and presenting your claims for compensation in court, and, if need be, representing you in an appeal.

 Losing a loved one or experiencing injuries and other damages after a speeding car accident can be overwhelming.
-A car accident attorney can help you through these difficult times by advocating for your legal rights and getting you the fair compensation you deserve to aid in your recovery.
+Personal Injury Law Firm can help you through these difficult times by advocating for your legal rights and getting you the fair compensation you deserve to aid in your recovery.

 Patino Law Firm